sadegh-babapour/sadegh-babapour.github.io/_posts/2019-09-18-Word count with Pure Java.md

 `Predicate`
 <div style="text-align: justify">
 Before jumping to Predicate, here is a brief note about method reference.
-When using map, reduce and filter in streaming, we could use anonymous functions aka lambda-s, however, if you already have a well defined class with proper methods we could could method referencing with <mark style="background-color: lightgrey"><strong>::</strong></mark> which makes code more readable and less error prone.
+When using map, reduce and filter in streaming, we could use anonymous functions aka lambda-s, however, if you already have a well defined class with proper methods we could could method referencing with <mark style="background:#34495E; color: #FDFEFE; font-weight:bold; font-size:13px"><strong>::</strong></mark> which makes code more readable and less error prone.
 </div>

 <div style="text-align: justify">
-<p>If you have a class called Car with a method isFast, we could use ```Car::isFast``` with our stream stuff. but what if we are looking for slow cars?
-This would force us to give up on the method referencing and move back to lambdas <mark style="background-color: lightgrey"><strong>filter(car -> !car.isFast())</strong></mark>.
+<p>If you have a class called Car with a method isFast, we could use <mark style="background:#34495E; color: #FDFEFE; font-weight:bold; font-size:13px">Car::isFast</mark> with our stream stuff. but what if we are looking for slow cars?
+This would force us to give up on the method referencing and move back to lambdas <mark style="background:#34495E; color: #FDFEFE; font-weight:bold; font-size:13px">
+filter( car -> !car.isFast() )
+</mark>.

 </p>
 <p>
 Another option would be to go back to class definition and write another method called isSlow.
 What if we feel lazy, or in a more concrete scenario, maybe we are not the owner of the class and don't have such privileges? then what?
 Well, Java 11 introduces Predicate.not() or negate(), to reverse our boolean logic or Predicate.